 This flavourful and calorific sandwich contains more than 1,000 calories per serving.
 In other words, it isn’t something that you want to eat on a daily basis!

-Francesinha is comprised of bread topped with smoked sausage, beef steak, bacon, cheese, and a fried egg.
+Francesinha sandwiches are made by topping a slice of bread with smoked sausage, beef steak, bacon, cheese, and a fried egg.
 The sandwich is then drizzled with a spicy beer sauce and served with fries.

 For the best francesinha in town, you want to head to Cafe Santiago (R. de Passos Manuel 226, 4000-382 Porto), Cervejaria Brasão (R. de Ramalho Ortigão 28), or Lado B (R. de Passos Manuel 190).